farhan0167/otto-m8/README.md

 You can run almost any Huggingface model(although not really) that can be run via Huggingface's pipeline abstraction.
 Below is a simple demo of the `Salesforce/blip-image-captioning-base` model.
 ![hf_multimodal_demo](/docs/assets/hf_multimodal.gif)

+## Roadmap
+- [x] Basic Chatbot and HF workflows
+- [x] Function Calling
+- [x] Lambda Functions/ Custom Code blocks
+- [x] Multimodality for Huggingface
+- [ ] Multimodality for OpenAI
+- [ ] SDK for interacting with deployed workflows
+- [ ] Observability for every block's output like a Logger
+- [ ] Memory for Chatbot and RAG.
+Goal is to not clutter the drawing board.
+- [ ] Streamline workflow creation, edits and redeployment.
+Some form of version control
+- [ ] ML Model Training via UI?